Polynomial Chaos Expanded Gaussian Process

-In this work, the hyperparameter optimization is done via the TPE and the stochastic gradient descent algorithm Adam~\cite{Kingma.2015}.
+In this work, the hyperparameter optimization is done via the tree-structured Parzen estimator and the Nadam optimizer, which is introduced in~\cite{dozat2016nadam} and combines the adaptive learning rate strategy of Adam~\cite{Kingma.2015} with the Nestorov momentum.
+The Nadam optimizer is well-suited for the PCEGP approach as it efficiently handles the non-convexity and high dimensionality associated with optimizing PCE coefficients for non-stationary lengthscale calculations in GPs.
 The optimization loop is described in Appendix~\ref{appendix_hpo}.
-The first step is to investigate the data for the choice of a suitable scaler, covariance functions, and polynomial bases.
-After that, the data are scaled with the scaler.
+The first step is to investigate the data for the choice of a suitable input and output scaler, covariance functions, and polynomial bases.
+After that, the data are scaled.
 A termination criterion has to be selected for the optimization loop, i.e., the number of trials for hyperparameter optimization.
 Then, the hyperparameter optimization starts with the TPE as a Bayesian approach.
 First, initial hyperparameter combinations are placed with random search in the entire hyperparameter space.
 Then, the hyperparameters are suggested via the TPE algorithm.